 Figure 5: Associating INRs

-Until full implementation of RRGRR023 in RIOO, when submitting the signed IA, the IE will also be required to submit that will provide additional information about the ESS (such as duration, roundtrip efficiency at POI, etc.).
-The RFI form can be found on the ERCOT website at (http://www.ercot.com/services/rq/integration).
+Until full implementation of RRGRR023 in RIOO, when submitting the signed IA, the IE will also be required to submit Request for Information (RFI) form that will provide additional information about the ESS (such as duration, roundtrip efficiency at POI, etc.).
 This requirement is for all ESS and only applicable for a Self-Limiting Facility if it includes an ESS.

 Screening Studies